 8. Rent.
 Specify the dollar amount of the monthly rent payment, the day it is due (e.g., the 5th day of the month), and the payment method.

 9. Proration.
-State whether or not the rent for any length of less than one month will be prorated.
+State whether the rent for less than one month will be prorated.

 10. Bounced Check.
 Write the amount the landlord will charge for any bounced checks.